 Practical example of need for prototypal inheritance

 Alex Sexton wrote a wonderful article about how to use inheritance pattern to manage large piece of code.
-His code also has a pratical need for prototypal inheritance for writing modular code.
+His code also has a practical need for prototypal inheritance for writing modular code.

 creating standard jQuery plugin